Rock and Water decreases bullying and depressive feelings, and increases self-esteem, self-regulation and social

 Brian has worked closely with friend and mentor Freerk Ykema, to develop quality Rock and Water delivery in Australia.
-As Australia’s most experienced Master Instructor, Brian has taught over one hundred 3 Day Accreditation courses since 2006, and has also shared responsibility with other Master Instructors to deliver the Rock and Water Australia wide.
+As Australia’s most experienced Master Instructor, Brian has taught over three hundred Rock and Water Accreditation courses since 2006, and now shares responsibility with other Master Instructors to deliver the Rock and Water Australia wide.
 Brian is responsible for Rock and Water training in NSW, the ACT and Tasmania.
-Brian also continues to teach Rock and Water instructors to deliver programs in local primary and high schools, as well as host Rock and Water intensive camps at his Hunter Valley Martial Arts Centre in Warners Bay, NSW.
+Brian also continues to work with his team of Rock and Water instructors to deliver programs in local primary and high schools, as well as host Rock and Water intensive camps at his Hunter Valley Martial Arts Centre in Warners Bay, NSW.

 Brian has developed his leadership and learning program for industry, and worked with management, new miners and miner drivers at Donaldson coal for over two years.
 The program aimed to develop Communication, Courage and Mindfulness in the context of leadership and personal growth within the mining industry.
 Using the framework of the Rock and Water program, participants engaged in hands on learning using a psycho-physical didactic to gain new understandings on overcoming personal limitations, understanding boundaries, negotiation skills using Rock and Water principles, and avoiding conflict with dignity.